subsquid/docs/docs/graphql-api/authorization.md

   return req.http.headers.get('authorization')==='Bearer 12345'
 }
 ```
 A more elaborate example with two users authorized to perform different query sets is available in [this repo](https://github.com/subsquid-labs/access-control-example).
+Another great example of using `requestCheck()` for authorization can be [spotted in the wild](https://github.com/reef-defi/reef-subsquid-processor/tree/master/src/server-extension) in the code of a squid used by [Reef](https://reef.io).